-Segways have grown in popularity in recent years.
-These battery-powered, two-wheeled, all-terrain scooters accelerate when riders lean forward, and steer when you lean to the side.
+As Segways and electric scooters grow in popularity as a convenient means of transportation around large cities, so does the rate of injuries.
 If you have purchased a Segway, you are probably wondering whether you need insurance for it.
 Is there a risk of accidents?
 Can you get coverage to replace your Segway if it is stolen?

 This is higher than the admission rate for pedestrians struck by moving cars.
-Most of the Segway injuries were a result of falling off the vehicle or running into lamp posts, parked cars, benches, walls, or other inanimate objects.
+Most Segway injuries are the result of falling off the vehicle or running into lamp posts, parked cars, benches, walls, or other inanimate objects.

 A Segway’s top speed is considerably faster than that of a person walking.
-Additionally, it requires a great deal of balance and body control to maneuver properly.
+Additionally, it requires a great deal of balance and body control to maneuver them properly.
 Therefore, the risks of falling off or steering improperly are high, especially for novice users.

 If you have recently purchased a Segway, be conscientious about wearing a helmet.
 It may also be a good idea to purchase Segway insurance to cover possible injuries or damage to the scooter or to another person’s property.

 Segway insurance is available from some carriers.
 Because the “human transporter” industry is still in its infancy, not all insurance companies offer Segway insurance yet.
-Companies that do carry Segway insurance will differ some as to the exclusions and cost of premiums they offer.
+Companies that do carry Segway insurance will differ as to the exclusions and cost of premiums they offer.

 Those interested in buying Segway insurance can certainly find it by performing an online search.
 However, this may take a great deal of time and patience, since it will require contacting many different insurance carriers.
 Again, not all carriers provide Segway insurance, and those who do may charge more than you are willing to pay.